 Why This Recipe Works

-- My Pad Prik Khing Recipe uses shrimp for a quick and easy meal (shrimp cooks faster than other types of protein).
-Other great protein options that pair well with the tasty Prik King are chicken, beef, pork, duck, and fried firm tofu.
+- My Pad Prik Khing Recipe uses shrimp for a quick and easy Thai meal (shrimp cooks faster than other types of protein like chicken, beef, or pork).

-- The recipe uses premade Prik King curry paste, making this recipe so quick and easy to whip together in less than 30 minutes!
+- The recipe uses pre-made Prik King curry paste, making this recipe so quick and easy to whip together in less than 30 minutes!

-What Goes Into This Recipe
+What Goes Into Pad Prik Khing Recipe?

 - Thai fish sauce.
 Squid or red boat brands are great with this recipe.